neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 # YOLOv5 :rocket: Deployments on CPUs with DeepSparse

-:books: Learn how to deploy YOLOv5 with **realtime latency on CPUs** utilizing Neural Magic's DeepSparse:bangbang:
+:books: Learn how to deploy YOLOv5 with **realtime latency on CPUs** using Neural Magic's DeepSparse:bangbang:

 ## DeepSparse Overview